-iMessage bug allows stolen iPhones to send texts from original Apple ID after remote wipeAlex Wagner - Deputy Managing Editor, News Desk
+iMessage bug allows stolen iPhones to send texts from original Apple ID after remote wipeAlex Wagner - Editorial Director of News and Content

 Looks like Windows Phone isn't the only mobile platform suffering from a messaging-related bug this week.
 A bug has recently been discovered with Apple's new iMessage service that allows a lost or stolen iPhone to continue sending and receiving iMessages using the original owner's Apple ID, even after a remote wipe has been performed on the device.